ryanfowler/SwiftData/README.md

 SwiftData
 =========

-The SQLite C API is a pain in Swift - that's where SwiftData comes in.
+Working with SQLite is a pain in Swift - that's where SwiftData comes in.

 SwiftData is a simple and effective wrapper around the SQLite3 C API written completely in Swift.